-The Indian fellow of course immediately proceeded to blame me for damage to the vehicle, however upon closer questioning of him, he came to admit that Europcar had absolutely no way of verifying that the damge was or was not on the car when I had taken it out.
+The Indian fellow of course immediately proceeded to blame me for damage to the vehicle, however upon closer questioning of him, he came to admit that Europcar had absolutely no way of verifying that the damage was or was not on the car when I had taken it out.
 Knowing that I would be up for a fight with the company I immediately pulled out my iPhone and recorded a conversation with him, and this has kindly been hosted by the good folk at boycotteuropcar.com.
 The Indian fellow said that he had no choice but to report the damage to the office in the airport where they would charge my credit card for $3,500.

 I then proceeded to move to the Europcar office in the airport.
 After 10 minutes of discussing the issue with the manager, they sent a team out to the vehicle with a ruler to measure the size of the stone chip.
-They came back and reported to me that the size of the chip was 1milimetre over the threashold as to what they wall consider to be 'wear and tear', as result they would have to charge me $3,500 for the 'damage'.
+They came back and reported to me that the size of the chip was 1 millimetre over the threshold as to what they will consider to be 'wear and tear', as result they would have to charge me $3,500 for the 'damage'.

 I of course continued to engage in discussion with the manager in a calm, collected and mild mannered way.
 The manager at the desk told me that I was stopping her from serving the next customer and said that she was not willing to continue discussing the matter.
 She completely closed the book on further discussion and would not accept that it was unreasonable to continue discussing damage they wanted to charge me $3,500 for, over whether it was 1mm over the limit as to where they would just ignore it.

 Thankfully the time in which she spent discussing the unreasonable customer who was unhappy about being charged $3,500 over a tiny stone chip that he didn't cause with the federal police gave me enough time to call my credit card company and cancel the card.
 This was the last I heard of the matter until January 2010.
 I received a letter from a law firm called Mendelsons seeking immediate payment within 7 days on behalf on Europcar for the amount $1,915.67.

 I wrote back to this law firm advising them of what had happened.
 I received a call from the firm and they said that they were willing to reduce their legal fees by $225, and the final amount would be reduced to $1,690.67.
 I explained that I would like the matter formally reviewed and would like to start a dispute process with the company.
 I also advised the company that I had personal travel insurance that would cover this amount of money, however felt the charge was unethical and would like it to be reviewed.

-LONDON, UK -- We reserved our vehicle online for September 2 of 2014 for our day trip to stonehenge and dover from the 12 Semley Pl location in London.
+LONDON, UK -- We reserved our vehicle online for September 2 of 2014 for our day trip to Stonehenge and Dover from the 12 Semley Pl location in London.
 When we got there we had been told that the mini cooper we had reserved was not available and were offered a BMW 330 for the same price.
 So far so good I guess, I suppose a BMW would be just as fun for our trip.

 We were then asked if we would be using a full tank and would like to buy the gas in advance for returning it.
 Since our trip would be roughly 330 miles, we accepted that.
-Not knowing that they would be giving us a diesel car (the customers infront of us were given a car that required gasoline) and that the car got like 50 miles per gallon.
+Not knowing that they would be giving us a diesel car (the customers in front of us were given a car that required gasoline) and that the car got like 50 miles per gallon.
 So when we returned it after only using a half of a tank of gas, they basically said tough luck.
 But that is not the worst of it.

 He just kept saying this happens all the time, and to call and complain to Europcar.
 But there was nothing he could do because someone would get in trouble.
 So with our great day of seeing the sights ruined we head back to the hotel awaiting the day we returned home to call customer service.
-When we looked at our credit car statement it turns out that they not only took our online pre-payment, but also charged us again for the rental at the office!
+When we looked at our credit card statement it turns out that they not only took our online pre-payment, but also charged us again for the rental at the office!

 AVOID EUROPCAR AT ALL COSTS!
 It may look like you will be saving money on your rental, but this place is running a scam on their customers, and you will end up paying even more money on top of your rental if you are not careful.
-I am just glad they didn't try and pull the 'ol damaged spare tire trick on me that apparently they have been doing to people in Mexico.
+I am just glad they didn't try and pull the 'old' damaged spare tire trick on me that apparently they have been doing to people in Mexico.

 Considering the road risks, gas bills, and other problems, we prefer to travel in one vehicle.
 So we went to the parking lot to check if the luggage capacity was enough for us (we were a group of 8).
 Then we decided to hold some bags on our laps to take that 8 seater.
 As to the price difference, the lady said "NO REFUND".
 That meant, we paid more money for a cheaper vehicle!
 OK, our family group included three generations -- I and my wife were around 75 and my youngest granddaughter was not 5 yet.
 We were tired and we just wanted to hit the road ASAP.